Note: This guide has been tested with firmware version pos3.08.12.00. Be aware that different firmware revisions may have different functionality.

 Download any TFTP* server software.
 The one that was used in this specific SIP upgrade is called Pumpkin, but you can use any TFTP software.

 Install the TFTP server.
-Make sure that you specify in the options the location on your TFTP server where the phone device should look for the SIP image files.
-Configure the TFTP server so that Read Request Behaviour is set to “Give all Files” without “prompt before giving file”.
-This way you make sure that the read request of the phone happens without any complications. (refer to figure 1)
+Specify the location where where you have extracted the .zip package.
+Configure the TFTP server so that Read Request Behaviour is set to “Give all Files” without “Prompt before giving file”.
+This way you make sure that the read request of the phone happens without any complications.

 Step 3: Configure your DHCP Server to tell the phone where to get the Firmware files